April 2, 2026

 Should You Sign a Severance Agreement in California After Being Fired?

-Before you sign a severance agreement in California, understand your rights.
-Contact a severance agreement attorney at Frontier Law Center for free.
+Before you sign a severance agreement in California, understand what rights you may be giving up.
+A severance agreement attorney at Frontier Law Center can review yours for free.

 Call us now at (800) 437-7991 or chat with us.